 Board of Directors

-Melissa Riche (vice-president) is a writer, researcher, local historian and preservationist.
+Melissa Riche (President) is a writer, researcher, local historian and preservationist.
 For 30 years she has written about architecture and design for a variety of clients and publications.
 She is the author of Mod Mirage, a comprehensive study of midcentury architecture in Rancho Mirage.
 She lives in a 1958 house at the historic district Tamarisk Ranchos, designed by William Krisel.

-Bob Berg is a California native.
+Bob Berg (Secretary) is a California native.
 He previously served on City of Rancho Mirage Historic Preservation Commission and currently serves on the Speakers’ Series Commission.
 He has been a member of Preservation Mirage since its inception.
 Bob is retired from his professional life as Global Director for Procurement for a large research and engineering corporation.
 He has lived in Rancho Mirage since 2004.